varunshenoy/rusty-chip8/README.md

 I primarily tested this emulator on TETRIS and PONG, so try those for the best experience.

 Note that it seems like the key debouncer within `minifb` is not the best, so sometimes keys may not be received properly.
-This is a first time Rust and building an emulator project I've done, so expect some quirks.
+This is a first time Rust and "building an emulator" project I've done, so expect some quirks.

 ### Resources Used:
 - [The Rust Programming Language](https://doc.rust-lang.org/book/)